-Jackson Barnett is a case management and client intake professional.
+Jackson Barnett is responsible for our case management.
 Mr. Barnett has intimate knowledge of the complex aeromedical certification process for pilots with current or past mental health conditions, such as ADD, ADHD, anxiety, and depression.

 Mr. Barnett holds a private pilot certificate with complex and high-power endorsements.
 And, before earning his private pilot certificate, Mr. Barnett flew gliders.
 In fact, he soloed at the minimum legal age of 14.

 Mr. Barnett is an active member of numerous aviation law-related organizations, including the Lawyer-Pilots Bar Association, the Aircraft Owners and Pilots Association, and the Tort Trial and Insurance Practice Aviation and Space Law Committee, where he serves on the law student development committee.